nh7881/project/README.md

  intellij idea

 ## How to excute
-+clone our project
++ clone our project
-+open your IDE
++ open your IDE
-+import our project by IDE
++ import our project by IDE
-  look!! make project by maven
+    + look!! make project by maven
 + run as YutGameApp